univention/univention-corporate-server/doc/app-center/configurations.rst

 |UCSUCS| (UCS) provides a complete mail stack with the *Mailstack* app in the
 App Center.
 It includes Postfix as *MTA* for SMTP and Dovecot for IMAP.
-If the app relies on an existing mail infrastructure, it is one option to use the mail stack app and require its installation in the UCS domain.
+If the app relies on an existing mail infrastructure, it's one option to use the mail stack app and require its installation in the UCS domain.
 This can be configured for the app in the App Provider portal on the :guilabel:`Version` tab in the section *Required apps* by adding the *Mailserver* app